ghoneycutt/puppet-module-pam/README.md

 ===

 # pam::service
-Manage PAM file for specific service
+Manage PAM file for specific service.
+The `pam::service` resource is reversible, so that any service that Puppet has locked using PAM can be unlocked by setting the resource ensure to absent and waiting for the next puppet run.

 ## Usage
 you can specify a hash for to manage the services in Hiera